R-unic/mechanism/README.md

 import { InputManager, StandardActionBuilder } from "@rbxts/mechanism";

 const input = new InputManager;
-const crouchAction = new StandardActionBuilder(Enum.KeyCode.C, Enum.KeyCode.LeftControl)
+const crouchAction = new StandardActionBuilder("C", "LeftCtrl")
   .setProcessed(false) // only activates when gameProcessedEvent is false, false by default .setCooldown(0.25); // can only be activated every 0.25 seconds .setInputQueueing(false); // if this were true, it would queue every input made during a cooldown to be activated after the cooldown is over